Les Actualités – April 17, 2013 (p.16)

 But, he said, the city is enforcing existing bylaws on bedbugs, cockroaches, mice, and other vermin.
 Issues related to sanitation are being studied and recommendations will be made.

 Landlords in apartment buildings and exterminators aren’t always following through on all the steps of the treatments.
+Residents tend to take it upon themselves to hire professionals who can help in ensuring your corporate apartment is spotless and free from all kinds of bugs.
 “In 2011, the city set up a register for landlords that officials could track to make sure that the extermination that’s supposed to take place really does – otherwise you never solve the problem,” says Loyola Councillor Susan Clarke, who sits on the committee.

-Clarke warns travellers to never put luggage on the bed or upholstered furniture the night they arrive at the hotel.
+Clarke warns travelers to never put luggage on the bed or upholstered furniture the night they arrive at the hotel.
 “Use the luggage rack.
-When you wake up next morning, if you don’t have bites all over your arm, you know that there are no bedbugs,” she says.
+When you wake up the next morning, if you don’t have bites all over your arm, you know that there are no bedbugs,” she says.
+Landlords may also want to carry out a tenant screening before new tenants arrive as a way to ensure there were no problems at their previous tenancy.
+Tenant screenings can also pick up other issues with incoming tenants, helping to resolve issues before they begin.

 In Côte-des-Neiges 80% of the rental apartment buildings are 45-50 years old.
 Complete eradication is nearly impossible due to their large size.
 Often the landlord doesn’t live in the building, so there is no one there to deal quickly with a complaint.